python-control/python-control/doc/plotting.rst

 The :func:`~control.phase_plane_plot` function calls these helper functions based on the options it is passed.

-Note that unlike other plotting function, phase plane plots do not involve computing a response and then plotting the result via a `plot()` method.
+Note that unlike other plotting functions, phase plane plots do not involve computing a response and then plotting the result via a `plot()` method.
 Instead, the plot is generated directly be a call to the :func:`~control.phase_plane_plot` function (or one of the